Tamburasca/WDR3_concert_downloader/README.md

 is available for re-listening for 30 days in the media library the day after the broadcast, hence, no download button is provided.
-From the address bar of your web browser copy the url of the site - where the concert resides - and run the code:
+From the address bar of your web browser copy the url of the website, where the concert resides and then execute the following command:

     $ python3 WDR3_concert_downloader/src <url> -o <file.mp3>